Plastic bags kill deer in Japan’s Nara city wildlife park | DW | 10.07.2019

 Some 1,200 deer live in the park in Nara which, as Japan's ancient capital, is a popular tourist location filled with wooden temples and shrines.

-Deer, which are traditionally seen as messengers of the gods in Japan's native Shinto religion, are allowed to roam freely in the park and are often found in shopping streets.
+Deer, which are traditionally seen as messengers of the gods in Japan's native Shinto religion, are allowed to roam freely in the park and its surroundings, often being found in nearby shopping streets.

 Tourists are allowed to feed the animals special sugar-free crackers that are sold in stores nearby.